yuthikaxsagarage/Classic-Keypoint-VO/readme.md

 * OpenCV 3.0

 #### Kitti data or your own data
-Tested with cmake on my Mac
-For C++ version, you need g2o for optimization
+Tested with cmake on my Mac for C++ version, you need g2o for optimization

 # Introduction
 Python Files